Bandar Tasik Puteri: Education

 There are two national primary schools and one islamic primary school in Bandar Tasik Puteri.
 There is only one secondary schools in Bandar Tasik Puteri.

 There is also Sasana International School, which is a private institution approved and recognized by the Ministry of higher education and MQA.

-For Islamic education,there are plenty of centres available and one of the centre that have been recognized by JAIS and JAKIM are Sekolah Rendah Islam Hidayatul Iman.
+For Islamic education, there are plenty of centres available and one of the centre that have been recognized by JAIS and JAKIM are Sekolah Rendah Islam Hidayatul Iman.

-For early childhood development centre or kindergarten, there are plenty of centres available, such as Smart Reader Kids, Brainy Bunch Islamic Montessori and a well known Waldorf Education school, Waldorf Kelip-Kelip.
+For early childhood development centre or kindergarten, there are centres available, such as Smart Reader Kids, Brainy Bunch Islamic Montessori and a well known Waldorf Education school, Waldorf Kelip-Kelip.

 Leisure

 Bandar Tasik Puteri has Tasik Puteri Golf and Country Club.
 It is a 27-hole Golf course with clubhouse facility.
 Beside that, there is also Golfview Residence Club for Bandar Tasik Puteri residents and the surrounding residential areas that provides facilities such as swimming pool, steam room, gym, meetings and conferences facilities, a ballroom, a cafe Restaurant.
 There are ample parking facilities available for members and guests.
 Both property are being managed by Federal Hotels Internationals (FHI).

 A 33 acres Puteri Central Park, Puteri Recreational Park and a bird sanctuary are among the leisure areas for the community of Bandar Tasik Puteri.